 How A Trump Presidency Will Affect Malaysia

-President-elect Donald J. Trump will soon have all the power of the American executive behind him, and therefore be in a position to deliver profound and lasting change.
+Donald Trump officially has all the power of the American executive behind him, and therefore be in a position to deliver profound and lasting change.

-But as a country, especially with bilateral ties with the US and a participant of the Trans-Pacific Partnership (TPP), Malaysia will have to deal with Trump one way or another.
+As a country with bilateral ties with the US and a participant of the Trans-Pacific Partnership (TPP), Malaysia will be dealing with Trump one way or another.

 So how will the Trump administration affect Malaysia?
 According to Prime Minister Datuk Seri Najib Razak, not much.
-But it is still worth pondering during this early stages of the ramifications if Trump decides to push forward a few of his ideas during his campaign run.
+But the ramifications are still worth pondering if Trump decides to push forward a few of his ideas made famous during his campaign run.

 Below are four scenarios where if they become a reality, might just profoundly affect Malaysia.